 The guide vanes may be closed or opened by rotating the regulating shaft, Thus allowing the required quantity of water to flow according to the need.
 The regulating shaft is operated by means of a governor, whose function is to govern the turbine (i.e., to keep the speed constant at varying loads).
 The guide vanes are generally made of cast steel.

 The runner of a reaction turbine consists of runner blades fixed either to a shaft or rings, depending upon the type of turbine.
-The blades are properly designed, in order to allow the water to enter and leave the runner without shock.
+The blades are correctly designed to allow the water to enter and leave the runner without shock.

 The runner is keyed to a shaft, which may be vertical or horizontal.
 If the shaft is vertical, it is called a vertical turbine.
 Similarly, if the shaft is horizontal, it is called a horizontal turbine.

-The water, after passing through the runner, flows down through a tube called draft tube. it is, generally, drowned approximately 1 m below the tailrace level.
+The water, after passing through the runner, flows down through a tube called a draft tube.
+It is, generally, drowned approximately 1 m below the tailrace level.
 A draft tube has the following functions: